b1tr0t/PEPC/explainer.md

 ### Threat model

-The security of the proposal hinges on there being a permission prompt that is used to confirm the user's decision to grant the permission.

 The goal of user agents should be to ensure that the PEPC is not trivial to abuse.
-Therefore the user agent should consider the following potentially malicious tactics and mitigate them:
+There are two primary types of abuse: safety, and user annoyance which we will consider separately as they are addressed by the confirmation UI and by constraints on the PEPC element respectively.

+#### Safety

+The safety of PEPC hinges on there being a permission prompt that is used to confirm the user's decision to grant the permission, we call this the "Confirmation UI".
+The confirmation UI is strictly better than the existing non-modal permission prompt implemented by most browsers because it:

+-   (Same as current UI) is generated by the browser, with the only inputs accepted from the website are permission(s) types requested.
+-   Modal, requiring explicit dismiss or decision gesture for the user journey to continue, with website content obscured with a semi-opaque and blurred scrim which prevents the site from manipulating the user's decision making or obfuscating the modal content.

+The strict constraints of the confirmation UI make the PEPC minimally as safe (and arguably safere) than existing non-modal UI.

+#### Annoyance

+Mitigating annoyance by ensuring user intent is more complex than ensuring the safety of the PEPC, but equally important to the goals of the proposal.
+Without mitigating annoyance we don't believe it to be reasonable to impose the safer, but more disruptive, modal confirmation UI.

+The site can use techniques to annoy the user by repeatedly triggering modals,
+including:

 -   The site could trick the user by choosing some misleading text (e.g. "Click here to proceed").
-Therefore the text on the PEPC should not be able to be set by the site, instead the user agent should make sure to set it to something comprehensive (e.g. "Share location" for a geolocation PEPC). \
+Therefore the text on the PEPC should not be able to be set by the site, instead the user agent should make sure to set it to something comprehensive (e.g. "Share location" for a geolocation PEPC).
-    **Open question:**should there be a mechanism that allows the site to pick one of several flavors of text (example: "Share location" vs "Use location")?
 -   The style of the PEPC can be set to obscure the purpose (e.g. setting the same text color and button color would make the text unreadable).
 Therefore the style should be verified, validated and overridden by the user agent as